codaris/picovga-cmake/tools/README.md

 This array can be compiled into your PicoVGA program and played back using the sound routines in the library.

-## picvovga_pal332 – PicoVGA 8-bit Palette Generator
+## 8-bit Palette Generator - `picvovga_pal332`

-**picvovga_pal332** is a utility program used to generate the standard 8-bit PicoVGA palette.
+`picvovga_pal332` is a utility program used to generate the standard 8-bit PicoVGA palette.
 This palette is the foundation for all 8-bit graphics in PicoVGA and defines a total of 256 colors based on a **3-3-2 bit RGB model**:
 - **3 bits red (0–7 levels)**
 - **3 bits green (0–7 levels)**
 - **2 bits blue (0–3 levels)**